 -

-Third-Party Patching: Refers to managing updates for software distributed outside the official repositories, such as Google Chrome directly from Google’s repository or custom enterprise applications hosted privately.
+Third-Party Patching: Refers to managing updates for software distributed outside the official repositories, such as Google Chrome directly from the repository for Google or custom enterprise applications hosted privately.

 Yes, our solution is flexible.
 If there is significant demand for specific third-party repositories, we could explore adding support in future releases.
 Custom repositories can technically be configured, but this requires additional setup and validation.